Lillian1228/Data-Science-Nuggets/Algorithms/data_structures.md

 - How it works:

     The search radiates out from the starting point.
 First-degree connections are added to the search list **before** second-degree connections.
 The search list is essentially a data structure called **queue**.
 The search stops when a target is found or the search queue becomes empty.

+    Note that BFS is mostly suited to calculate the shortest path, because when the search radiates level by level the first time we meet the target node will be the shortest.
+Essentially, **BFS is better suited to traverse nodes (instead of edges)**.

 - Keeping only unique elements in a search queue

     When nodes can appear in multiple connections (i.e. two persons are friends of each other or mutual friends exist in a network), mark the nodes that have been searched to prevent from doing unnecessary (sometimes infinite) searches.

 - Queue Overview

     Queues are similar to stacks in the sense that there are only two operations: enqueue (adding) and dequeue (polling).

     Queue is a FIFO data structure: First In, First Out.
 Stack is a LIFO data structure: Last In, First Out.

     <img src="src/queue1.png" alt="eg" width="500"/>

 BFS of a graph structure is essentially a level-order traversal of a multi-way tree, with the addition of a `visited` array to avoid revisiting nodes.

 ```Python
 from collections import deque